 Mix_PlayMusic(music, -1);

-Set up CMake for cross-platform building:
+Set up cross-platform builds

 cmake_minimum_required(VERSION 3.20)